 Don't be reckless

 Vehicle accidents happen more often during MRx, so use extra caution.
 Don't drive too fast and be defensive about it -- you're likely to encounter some crazy drivers on the road.
-Watch where you're going -- on foot, bike, car, bus, horse, camel, train or plain -- so you don't have a mishap, and don't put yourself in harm's way or invite trouble.
+Watch where you're going -- on foot, bike, car, bus, horse, camel, train or plane -- so you don't have a mishap, and don't put yourself in harm's way or invite trouble.
 For example, if you think it's a bad idea to drink a half a bottle of tequila and ride a horse up the side of a jungle mountain in Mexico with a stranger, um, it probably is.

 Do show up early